In this post, we will answer a question we often get.

-Why you should replace all 4 tires on an AWD vehicle at the same time
+“Do I really need to replace all 4 tires on an AWD vehicle at the same time?”

 The general rule we follow when determining if we can replace just one tire, two tires or all four tires depends on tread depth.
 Tread depth can’t vary more than 2/32 from side to side on any vehicle.
 Tread depth can’t vary more than 2/32 from side to side or front to back on AWD vehicles.
 The reason why tread depth can’t vary more than 02/32 is friction.
 Tread depth on a new tire is typically around 10/32.
 The amount of tread depth a tire has left determines the total diameter of the tire.
 A tire with a smaller diameter must spin faster and have more revolutions to travel the same distance as a larger diameter tire.
 So if you have a tire with 07/32 of tread on the left front and a tire with 10/32 on the right front of a vehicle, the left front will be turning at a faster pace than the right to cover the distance.

-On a front wheel drive vehicle, the two front tires are connected by cv axles and a transmission/transaxle.
+On a front-wheel-drive vehicle, the two front tires are connected by cv axles and a transmission/transaxle.
 The transaxle is designed to allow one tire to rotate faster or slower than the other side for short amounts of time.
 Instances like sharp turns or even traction loss on slick surfaces.
 They are not designed to allow uneven rotation for extended amounts of time.
-It builds up a lot of friction on the internal parts of the transaxle which leads to high heats and likely failures.
+It builds up a lot of friction on the internal parts of the transaxle which leads to high heat and likely failures.